Janis AIAD

 -

-Haizhao Yang and Shijun Zhang for our current work on NTK and Sobolev training for PDE solving and scientific machine learning.
-See DeNN-NTK and MMNN for more details, and my post on our first (among many) result
+Haizhao Yang and Shijun Zhang for our work on neural tangent kernels and Sobolev training for PDEs and scientific machine learning.
+See DeNN-NTK and MMNN for related projects.

 -

-Davide Boschetto and Edouard Debry for our great time doing research with MBDA-Systems on quantum computing for NP-complete problems, leading to our oral spotlight at EURO 2024
+Davide Boschetto and Edouard Debry for our research with MBDA Systems on quantum computing for NP-complete problems, which led to an oral presentation at EURO 2024.

 Statistics and Causality